maciekw129/maciekw129/README.md

 ## Hello and welcome to my Github profile! 👋

-### About me
 I'm 22 years old intern Frontend developer from Poland.
+Here you can find some projects that I made througt my learning path.

 <!--